Gravel Bike cycling in the Dolomites

 A gravel bike in perfect shape

-The Dolomites are a very severe test for your gravel bike.
-Materials and components are put to the test.
+The Dolomites are a very severe test for gravel bikes.
+Materials and components are put to the limit.

-It is essential that the bike is in perfect condition, with new brake pads, brake bleed done, tires with intact tread, chain and transmission checked by an experienced mechanic.
+It is essential that the bike is in perfect condition, that's why all our rental gravel bikes are delivered to you with new brake pads, brake bleed done, tires with intact tread, chain and transmission checked by our experienced mechanics.

-Carry a spare pair of brake pads, the repair kit, pump and a spare pair of inner tubes.
+If you are considering to travel with your own bike, carry spare brake pads, repair kit, pump and tubes.
 Remember that bike shops are only found in the valley floors.

 Water